 I’ve been knitting for almost as long as my younger daughter has been alive!
 When she was about 4 months old, a fellow knitting friend sent me a gift.
 She sent me a box full of yarn, needles, and a cute little “Learn to Knit” book.

 I gave it a try one day while baby was napping, and I was hooked immediately!

 My first project was a little change purse with a button.
 Then I made a small bag.
 Next I made myself a scarf.
 I couldn’t stop knitting!

 A year or two later, I discovered charity knitting.
 I was so happy to find a way to combine my newest obsession with a way to help people.
 I especially loved it because it meant that I could use my meager resources to do something I not only loved, but that could also help make the world a better place.

 A few years later I joined Kyla’s team, and the rest is proverbial history.

-And if you can’t find the answer to the question you have?
-There’s a contact form below that you can use to send me an e-mail.
+If you ever can’t find the answer to the question you have?
+Use the contact form below to send me an e-mail.
 If I don’t know the answer, I’ll help you look for it.